DevRel-Foundation/site/src/blog/2025-09-19-oss-summit-europe-2025.md

 * **Technical advocacy or strong routing to technical owners.** You do not need to be the deepest expert in every stack.
 You do need to get developers unblocked quickly.
 Either do it yourself or build the internal routing that makes it happen.
 * **Data literacy.** You do not need to be a data scientist.
 You do need to choose the right metrics, interpret what they mean, and tell a clear business story.
 Learn enough SQL or analytics tooling to answer basic questions yourself.
 Pair with data partners for the rest.

 These skills are learnable.
-The Foundation will gather examples and training paths you can use to level up your team.
+The [Resources Working Group](https://github.com/DevRel-Foundation/wg-resource-aggregation) will gather examples and training paths into a [Career Manual](https://github.com/DevRel-Foundation/wg-resource-aggregation) you can use to level up your team.

 ## How you can participate